gregcaporaso/microbiogeo/doc/notes/spatial_autocorrelation.rst

 This equation returns a value between -1 and 1.
 The value indicates what type of correlation to expect for the data analyzed.
 In the case of -1 it represents perfect dispersion, where there is an equal amount of variation throughout.
 A positive 1 is called perfect correlation, where two points always occur together.
 Lastly, when you get a value closer to 0 that indicates that there is random patterning being detected.

+What the null hypothesis tests for when using Morans I, is if there's no spacial correlation among communities.

 Selected Implementation
 -----------------------